We are a cooperative gallery of 21 local artists, showcasing fine artwork in historic downtown Albany, Oregon.

 Artwork at Sybaris Bistro

-Nancy Anderson will have a selection of her vibrant artwork on display for the month of May at Sybaris.
+Nancy Anderson will continue to have a selection of her vibrant artwork on display for the month of June at Sybaris.

 An eclectic Pacific Northwest Bistro, Sybaris is dedicated to bringing the best of Oregon to the table.
 Located at 442 W 1st Ave in downtown Albany, across from the historic Carousel.